doyleg-env/pdsnd_github/README.md

 Bike Share Python Project

 ### Description
-This Python script provides a means to interrogate summarised data from BikeShare in the cities of Washington, Chicago and New York City
+This Python script provides a means to interrogate summarised data from BikeShare in the cities of Washington, Chicago and New York City.
+The script is interactive, enabling the user to select data based on location and/or time period and also see the data the resulting statistics are being calculated from.

 ### Files used
 Files in this repository are: